-Both the Chase Freedom® and the Discover it® Cash Back cards offer gas stations in the first quarter, grocery stores in the second and wholesale clubs in the fourth quarter.
-The two categories lacking in the Chase card are restaurants and Amazon.com purchases.
+Both the Chase Freedom® and the Discover it® Cash Back cards have offered gas stations, grocery stores and wholesale clubs in the previous quarters.
+The two categories lacking in the Chase card were restaurants and Amazon.com purchases.

 Which card is better?

 It’s hard to give a universal answer, given your spending needs are unique to your lifestyle.
 But if you’re looking to maximize your cash back, using both cards for the 5% cashback categories could prove worthwhile.